think-mm/enblog/input/posts/2009/12-30-calling-radicalization-instead-of-islamization-ignorance-or-political-correctness.md

 By Syed Kamran Mirza
 Mirza.syed@gmail.com

-December 30, 2009
+*Blaise Pascal, mathematician, 1670*

-["Men never do evil so completely and cheerfully as when they do it from religious conviction."
-(Blaise Pascal, mathematician, 1670)]
+> Men never do evil so completely and cheerfully as when they do it from religious conviction.

 Over whelming ignorance of the western world about the roots of Islamic terrorism, erroneously calling radicalization instead of Islamization due to Political Correctness is ruining the success of war on terror.
 Political Correctness (PC) is indeed deadly for the western world!
 PC is killing the western civilization slowly but steadily.